-In light of Mr. Holtzman's previous conditional "offers" to acquire the outstanding Common Stock of the Company and his intent, as disclosed in his proxy statement, to cause the Company to repurchase up to five million shares of Common Stock held by stockholders other than himself concurrently with his own accumulation of additional shares of Common Stock in the open market, stockholders should consider whether Mr. Holtzman is attempting to gain control of the Company without paying any control premium to all the stockholders.
-If so, this is the very scenario that the Rights Plan was intended to prevent.
+In light of Mr. Holtzman's previous conditional "offers" to acquire the outstanding Common Stock of the Company and his intent, as disclosed in his proxy statement, to cause the Company to repurchase up to five million shares of Common Stock held by stockholders other than himself concurrently with his own accumulation of additional shares of Common Stock in the open market, it is clear that Mr. Holtzman is attempting to gain control of the Company without paying any control premium at all to the stockholders.
+This is, in fact, the very scenario that the Rights Plan was intended to prevent.